 We've built the world's most comprehensive career test.
 Our questionnaire measures over 180 traits to match you against 500+ careers.
 Our mission is to help you find your calling in life.Take the career test

-Woodworkers build a variety of products, such as cabinets and furniture, using wood.
+Woodworkers build a variety of products, such as cabinets (cabinetmaker) and furniture (furniture finisher), using wood.
+Woodworkers can also be called carpenters.
 Although working conditions vary, most woodworkers often encounter a lot of noise and dust.
-These occupations usually have high rates of injuries and illnesses.

 Would you make a good woodworker?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

 Despite the abundance of plastics, metals, and other materials, wood products continue to be an important part of our daily lives.
 Woodworkers make wood products, using lumber and synthetic wood materials.
 Many of these products are mass produced, including most furniture, kitchen cabinets, and musical instruments.
 Other products are custom made with specialized tools in small shops.

 Although the term “woodworker” may evoke the image of a craftsman who builds ornate furniture using hand tools, the modern woodworking trade is highly technical and relies on advanced equipment and highly skilled operators.
 Workers use automated machinery, such as computerized numerical control (CNC) machines, to do much of the work.
 Even specialized artisans generally use a variety of power tools in their work.
 Much of the work is done in a high-production assembly line facility, but there is also some work that is customized and does not lend itself to being made in an assembly line.